 I was born in Manchester, Jamaica to a Chinese-Jamaican father and an Afro-Jamaican mother.
 The African diaspora, European colonialism and Chinese migration make-up significant parts of my origin story.
-The ancestral convergence in Jamaica (slave owners, slaves and
+The ancestral convergence in Jamaica (slavers, enslaved Africans, and

 migrant workers) followed by my family’s immigration to the United States,